Prismic CMS

 Now that you've created custom types and Slice models, you can start

 creating content.
-Go to prismic.io/dashboard
+Go to prismic.io/dashboard and click on your

 repository.
 In the "Documents" tab of your repository, click the green icon